rachelnertia/rachelnertia.github.io/_posts/2026/2026-05-13-zikkits-tunnelpack.md

 ---

 ![](/images/2026/05/zikkits-tunnelpack.jpg)
+*Left to Right: Rittak, Nitch, Zikkit, Krittatok and Tik-Tik.*

 Just painted up Zikkit's Tunnelpack from [Warhammer Underworlds: Embergard](https://www.warhammer.com/en-GB/shop/warhammer-underworlds-embergard-2024-eng).
 They're the first Skaven I've painted in about 7 years, the last being the original Skaven Underworlds warband, Spiteclaw's Swarm.
 Since then I've evolved a lot as a painter and gained access to new materials, like Contrast paints.